silaszehnder/silaszehnder.github.io/about.md

 My typical weekend includes hiking, climbing, video games, and improving on my incredibly average music production and piano skills.
 I might upload some original tracks once I feel good enough about them.

-I want a dog but can't bring myself to pay the monthly fee to have one at my apartment.

 Music is one of my biggest hobbies.
 I am constantly looking for new music to listen to and am open to all genres (well, except country).

 Favorite albums: